I have been following the science of climate change quite closely for many years and in the last few years something important has left the discourse:

 We have 35 years to change everything, otherwise everything will change, and we won’t be able to stop it.
 We need to start building the infrastructure today so we might live tomorrow and the bad news is, we aren’t.
 We can’t get to 2030 and start building the electric cars, solar panels and nuclear power stations we need to reach the two-degree target, there just won’t be time.
 We need to do this now to prevent the end of our species and all others.

 In our lifetimes we have to change our socio-economic system to one compatible with one earth, because scientists have spent decades searching for a planet that could support life, and in the vast universe they’ve only ever found one, the one they were stood on.
 We need leaders with the vision and bravery to stand up and do what is needed to save it, otherwise, that one beacon of life could snuff its self out within our lifetime.

 In 1987 the UN published Our Common Future laying out the endeavours required for sustainable development.
 It closed with a statement of which we did not take heed.

 “We are unanimous in our conviction that the security, well-being, and very survival of the planet depend on such changes, now.”

 Thirty years of inaction later, the changes we need to make are much more severe, but the security, well-being, and very survival of the planet still depend on such changes.
 Now.

 Tom Harrison, our Managing Editor, is a fourth year studying Automotive Engineering with Sustainability.
 You can find more of his articles in the Science and Technology section.

-Data from the World Energy Council, IEA, IAEA, DECC and EPA.
+Data from the World Energy Council, IEA, IAEA, DECC, EPA and Kevin Anderson.